-Researcher and Author of Eve: How the Female Body Drove 200 Million Years of Human Evolution
+Researcher and New York Times bestselling author of Eve: How the Female Body Drove 200 Million Years of Human Evolution

 About Cat Bohannon

 As a Ph.D. student at Columbia University, Cat Bohannon was shocked to learn that female bodies were largely left out of science and research.
 As recently as 2000, one in five NIH clinical trials still did not use any female subjects, and of the studies that did, nearly two-thirds didn’t analyze their data through the lens of sex differences.
 For centuries, science, research, and modern medicine have adopted a one-size-fits-all approach, ignoring the biological differences between male and female bodies when it comes to testing prescription medications, administering anesthesia in surgery, and even designing public school curricula.

 Bohannon set out to correct this blind spot—an intellectual problem that has become a societal one.
 The result of her quest and research is one of the most acclaimed science books in recent memory—Eve: How the Female Body Drove 200 Million Years of Human Evolution.
 Ten years in the making, this bestselling book explores the sex differences that inform our experiences today and which drove the development and success of Homo sapiens as a species over time.